 Day to Day

 A typical day on your Pyrenees tour begins with a healthy buffet breakfast, followed by a ride in this legendary cycling region.
 Most rides will end back at your hotel (or the next one along the route) for a post-effort lunch.
-However, on longer days in the saddle (Day 3 and 5 for example) it will be a picnic lunch on the road.
+However, on longer days in the saddle it will be a picnic lunch on the road.
 You will always have a few hours in the afternoon to relax and explore your surroundings before we meet for a dinner of delicious local fare.

 Transfer to Hotel and Afternoon Ride.

-Your Pyrenees bike tour begins at Toulouse airport, where we’ll pick you up and transport you to your hotel in the spa town of Bagnères de Luchon.
+Your Pyrenees bike tour begins at Toulouse airport, where we’ll pick you up and transport you to your hotel in the ski / spa village of St. Lary de Soulan.
 After setting up your bikes and taking a “shake-out” spin, we will have a ‘welcome dinner’ in the hotel restaurant and talk about the amazing rides to come.

-Ride: Col de Menté Loop.
-Approximately 90 km and 1700 m of ascent.
+Ride: Col de Peyresourde Loop.
+Approximately 65 km and 1700 m of ascent.

-Tonight we walk into the spa town center for some great local fare.
+Tonight we walk into the town center for some great local fare.

-Ride: To Argèles Gazost via the Col de Peyresourde, Col d’Aspin, Col du Tourmalet.
-Approximately 115 km and 3000 m of ascent.
+Ride: To Argèles Gazost via Hourquette d’Ancizan and Col du Tourmalet.
+Approximately 87 km and 2200 m of ascent.

 Dinner is at our Art Deco hotel in Argèles.

 Ride: Hautacam.
 Approximately 47 km and 1350 m of ascent.